lxgr-linux/pokete/wiki.md

 - Effect: None

 #### Leaf storm
-Blasts a bunch of spikie leafes at the enemy.
+Blasts a bunch of spiky leafs at the enemy.

 - Type: [Plant](#types)
 - Minimum Level: 20